Directions and industry requirements are regularly updated

-- providing hoist operators with PPE that helps guard against person-to-person transmission and from touching contaminated surfaces (For example, face shield or surgical mask or P2 respirator)
+- providing hoist operators with PPE that helps guard against person-to-person transmission and from touching contaminated surfaces (For example, a surgical mask or P2 respirator)

 - encouraging frequent hand washing with soap and water or with hand sanitiser available near the hoist

 - changing the hoist operator to a different role every 2 hours